silvercommerce/downloadable-products/README.md

     composer require silvercommerce/downloadable-products

-Then run: dev/build/?flush=all
+Then run: dev/build/?flush=1

 ## Usage

-By default this module adds a "Downloadable Product" postage amount and sets up the mechanisams needed to buy and download products.

-You will also need to do some additional tasks to ensure that users get the best experience and you keep your files secure.
+1. Visit /admin on your SilverStripe site.
+2. Navigate to the "Catalogue".
+3. Add a new "Downloadable Product" and setup.
+4. Click "Settings" and attach a file.

+## Setting a longer Link Life

+By default, all products will be available via their download link for 7 days (if the user did not create an account during the pruchase process).

+If you would like to increase this length, you can change it on the product, under "Settings".
+Alternativley you can change this glocally using config:

+    SilverCommerce\DownloadableProducts\DownloadableProduct:
+        defaults:
+            LinkLife: 14 # two weeks

+**NOTE: You will ned to re-save any existing products for this to take effect**

+## Restrict the downloads folder

+By default, this module taps into SilverStripe 4's file permissions system.
+This means any file attached to a `DownloadableProduct` will be made unavailable to view unless the current user can edit the file or they have purchased it.

+If you are not using a secured assets folder in SilverStripe 4 (possibly for performance reasons), then this module does come with a simple controller to manage downloads.
+You can start using this by adding something like below to your config.yml:

+    SilverStripe\Control\Director:
+      rules:
+        'assets/downloadableproducts': 'DownloadableFileController'

-**NOTE:** You will need to perform the following additional steps manually in order to gain the most from this module.
+This will ensure the folder "downloadableproducts" in assets is mapped to the controller.

-### Restrict the downloads folder (using Apache or IIS 7)

-The file downloads section of your Silverstripe install will need to be restricted (otherwise users could share the download links).
-You can do this in your .htaccess or web.config by adding the following:
+You will also need to tell your webserver that these URL's are now handled by SilverStripe (otherwise users could share the download links).
+You can do this in your .htaccess by adding the following:

     RewriteEngine On
     RewriteCond %{REQUEST_URI} ^(.*)$
-    RewriteRule assets/downloadable/* $frameworkDir/main.php?url=%1 [QSA]
+    RewriteRule assets/downloadable/* index.php?url=%1 [QSA]

 Or alternativley, if you use web.config, add the following: